What is the ACL?

+Your physician may recommend an ACL reconstruction after sustaining an injury.
+The reconstruction involves replacing the torn ACL with a new ACL graft.
 Since a repair (or suturing together) of torn ACL fibers is not effective, another piece of tissue (graft) is chosen by you and your doctor to place within your knee using the arthroscope.
 Autograft means your own tissue.
 These choices include two of your hamstring tendons or less commonly part of your patellar (the tendon from your kneecap to the bottom leg bone).
 Allograft tissues come from a donor.
 These tissues include either a patellar tendon or other soft tissue including most commonly the tibialis anterior and Achilles tendons.
-In scientific review of autograft choice, the graft does not influence outcome.
-Rather, the accurate placement by surgeons, stable initial fixation of the graft, patient compliance, and rehabilitation are believed to optimize the results.
-Your surgeon performs the surgery through the arthroscope.
-The skin incisions are only for the surgeon to harvest the graft if you choose autograft and to drill tunnels at the original site of the ACL.
-The graft is placed within the tunnels and fixed by a variety of choices to provide immediate stability prior to healing and to help stabilize the graft to the bone.
+Reconstructing the ACL reestablishes the stability and can serve to protect the knee from future injuries.

 Surgical Techniques in Patients with Open Growth Plates